AryanManral27/Real-Time-Recognition-and-Verbalization-of-User-Trained-Hand-Gestures/README.md

-# ISL Word-Level Hand Sign Recognition (Custom Data)
+# Real-Time Recognition and Verbalization of User-Trained Hand Gestures

 This project allows you to collect custom Indian Sign Language (ISL) gestures using your webcam and recognize them in real time using a machine learning model.